astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

 AUDIENCE.
 We cannot possibly believe that you are claiming this was easy!

 AUTHOR.
 Still, try implementing something like this without a metalanguage...
 It takes a long time!
-As a result, it limits our ability to experiment with and iterate on new language design ideas.
+As a result, it limits our ability to experiment with and iterate on new language-design ideas.
 That's why I started working on Makam.
 That took a few years, but now we can at least show a type system like this in 27 pages of a single-column PDF!